pico-bolero/adventofcode-2024/README.md

 ## Day 07 - Summary

-- The challenge was getting a dynamci number of operators.
+- The challenge was getting a dynamic number of operators.
 It was easy with two operators, but with 3 it was challege to create a combination of all the different operations.
 - One of the things that was needed was to use function pointer.
+- Other solutions worked backwards from the test_value.
+Checking if the next combination of operator & value was possible before proceeding.
+This limits the search space